Every AFOQT Subtest Strategy You Need to Know

 Arithmetic Reasoning: Word Problem Excellence

-The 29-minute Arithmetic Reasoning subtest presents 25 word problems requiring basic math skills applied to real-world scenarios.
-No calculator is allowed, making mental math essential.
+The 29-minute Arithmetic Reasoning subtest presents 25 word problems requiring basic math applied to real-world scenarios.
+No calculator allowed, so mental math is essential.

 Core Math Topics

 Percentages: Convert between fractions, decimals, and percentages fluently.
-Practice calculating percentage increases, decreases, and finding the original value from a percentage result.
+Practice calculating increases, decreases, and finding original values from percentages.

 Ratios and Proportions: Set up and solve proportion problems.
 Cross-multiplication is your friend.
 Common applications include mixing problems, scale factors, and rate comparisons.

 Distance-Rate-Time: D = R × T is fundamental.
 Practice problems involving two vehicles meeting, catching up, or traveling in opposite directions.
-Draw diagrams to visualize these scenarios.
+Draw diagrams to visualize.

-Work Problems: If person A can complete a job in X hours and person B can complete it in Y hours, how long does it take together?
-The formula: 1/X + 1/Y = 1/T, where T is combined time.
+Work Problems: If person A can complete a job in X hours and person B in Y hours, how long together?
+The formula: 1/X + 1/Y = 1/T.

 Mental Math Techniques

 Estimation: Before calculating precisely, estimate the answer.
-This helps eliminate obviously wrong choices and catches calculation errors.
+This eliminates wrong choices and catches calculation errors.

 Working Backwards: Sometimes plugging answer choices into the problem is faster than solving algebraically.

 Simplification: Look for ways to simplify before calculating.
-Factor out common terms, cancel fractions, and use friendly numbers when estimating.
+Factor common terms, cancel fractions, use friendly numbers.

 Math Knowledge: Direct Mathematics Testing